wimpysworld/little-spy/README.md

 a game using only tools that are free software, free of cost, or game assets that are free or in the public domain.

-I will release the game project and code under an MIT license when the jam concludes.
+In keeping with the **Free** theme, I released the game project and code under an MIT license.

 ### Dev Log